Laidout/laidout/README.md

 COMPILING FROM DEVELOPMENT GIT
 ------------------------------
-For the Laidout development version, you will need the Laxkit development version from the same date, give or take 10 minutes or so.
+Compiling from git source requires a few more steps than compiling releases.
 Be advised that the dev version may be rather buggy compared to "stable" versions!

 Here is a fast and easy way to get Laidout up and running from development source: